 One of the quieter places in the Great Smoky Mountain National Park is the Greenbrier area.
-It’s a great sort of out of the way place that’s normally not very busy, which makes it a destination for summer weekends or fall leaf-peeking adventures without the crowds.
-Only 6 miles from downtown Gatlinburg, it’s well worth spending a day exploring.
-Greenbrier has a rich history and great trails where you can find remnants of the history of the families who once lived here abound.
+It’s a great sort of “out of the way” place that’s normally not very busy, which makes it a destination for summer weekends or fall leaf-peeking adventures without the crowds.
+Less than 6 miles from downtown Gatlinburg, it’s well worth spending a day exploring.
+The Greenbrier area of the Great Smoky Mountains National Park has a rich history and great trails where you can find remnants and some history of the families who once lived here.

 Upon entering Greenbrier, the road is paved for the first mile and then turns to gravel for the last 4 miles.
 The road runs along the Middle Fork of the Little Pigeon River and there are plenty of places to pull the car off the road and enjoy the water, whether just sitting on the bank or dipping your toes in the clear water.

 Greenbrier has some fantastic hiking trails.
 Ramsey Cascades is a wonderful trail that ends at one of the most beautiful waterfalls in the park.
 The trail is a moderate hike, 8 miles round trip, and cuts through some of the most majestic virgin forest of the park as it follows Ramsey Prong up the rise of Mount Guyot to Ramsey Cascades.
 The waterfall towers 65 feet and is nestled between Guyot Spur and Greenbrier Pinnacle.
 There is a side trail at the end of Ramsey Prong Road that will lead you up to the summit of Greenbrier Pinnacle if you’re so inclined.
 (Photo Credit: Brian Stansberry)